zdm65477730/EdiZon-SE/README.md

     - Easy to use, scriptable and easily expandable on-console save editing.
       - Lua and Python script support.
     - Built-in save editor updater.

-# Save editor Config and Script files

-  To download working Editor Config and Editor Script files, visit [this repository](https://github.com/WerWolv/EdiZon_ConfigsAndScripts/tree/master)

-  Check out our [Wiki page](https://github.com/WerWolv/EdiZon/wiki) for more information on how to build your own Editor Config and Editor Script files.

 # How to install